 You are expected to manage your time appropriately and hand in your coursework assessments on time.
-However, unforeseeable or unpreventable circumstances may occasionally arise which prevent you from doing so.
-In this case you should apply for a deadline extension using the College's online extension application system.
-You can read the policy and guidance on extensions on the College's webpage about Applying for an Extension.
+However, occasionally unforeseeable or unpreventable circumstances arise which prevent you from submitting your work on time.
+If this is the case you may be able to apply for an extension to your submission deadline without suffering a penalty.

+Please refer to the Extensions Policy and guidance on the College's webpage about Applying for an Extension.